Guess What's Showing Up In Our Shellfish? One Word: Plastics

 Should we be concerned that we're part of that food chain?

 That research is ongoing, Dudas says, but the answer likely will depend on how much we consume.
-The clams and oysters in Dudas's study contained an average of eight microplastic particles each, preliminary results show.
+The clams and oysters in Dudas' study contained an average of eight microplastic particles each, preliminary results show.

 There are some indications that those plastics can act as vectors for chemical pollutants and pathogens, and other researchers are studying whether plastics leave the human body after being eaten.